-If your budget and schedule allow, it’s best if you’re able to take a trip (or multiple) to your destination.
+If your budget and schedule allow, it’s best if you’re able to take a trip (or multiple trips) to your wedding destination.
 If you’ve never been to Anaheim, your trip will serve as your baseline reference throughout the planning process.
 If you’re already familiar with the area, you’ll definitely start to see things with new eyes once you begin planning a wedding.
-While you’re here, take lots of pictures and notes to help jog your memory and set up introductory meetings with vendors.
-Check out our handy event checklist to help you focus and narrow down the perfect venue while you’re here!
+While you’re here, take lots of pictures and notes to help jog your memory and set up introductory meetings with wedding vendors.
+Check out our handy event checklist to help you focus and narrow down the perfect wedding venue while you’re here!

 (P.S.
 Don’t forget to ask these questions during your wedding venue tour!)

 4. Notify guests well in advance.